Germanilu/ExpensesTracker/README.md

 A budget management web application built with React + TypeScript + Vite.
 It uses Context API and useReducer for state management, and includes external libraries for modal interactions and data visualizations.

+This application is deployed in Netlify, you can see it here: [App](https://adorable-fenglisu-8de5e3.netlify.app/).
 ---

 ## 🚀 Features